Last Updated: September 2021

-We use Amazon Web Service to host our Website.
+We use Amazon Web Service to host our Websites.
 Amazon Web Service is a cloud based service with servers located throughout the world.
 Therefore, it is possible that your Personal Data will be stored outside the EEA.
 However, Amazon Web Service is part of the EU-US Privacy Shield scheme that seeks to secure your data to an equivalent level as that required within the EEA.

 Social Media Links

-We use links to our social media profiles on our Website.
+We use links to our social media profiles on our Websites.
 When you click on those links those services might also collect Personal Data.
 Please refer to the respective privacy policies below for more information.

 When you visit our site, you are able to opt-out of the use of all cookies which are not strictly necessary.
-If you opt-out, you may continue to browse our Website but certain functionality may not be available due to technological constraints as some features of our Website relies on cookies to operate correctly.
+If you opt-out, you may continue to browse our Websites but certain functionality may not be available due to technological constraints as some features of our Websites relies on cookies to operate correctly.

 Retention periods are determined based on the type of record, the nature of the record and activity and the legal or regulatory requirements that apply to those records.
 Typically, Personal Data which is collected pursuant to our legal obligations (such as Anti-Money-Laundering obligation) are retained for 5 years.
 Where Personal Data is collected pursuant to a contract or prior to the creation of a contract, these are retained for 6 years after the termination of the contract pursuant to our legitimate interests in defending any legal claims which may be brought against us.

 However, we may retain your Personal Data for a longer period of time where such retention is necessary for compliance with a legal obligation to which we are subject, or in order to protect your vital interests or the vital interests of another natural person or where we have a legitimate interest to do so.